fabn/resourcespace/plugins/api_search/readme.txt

 starsearch=[integer]     Minimum # of stars (User Rated) previewsize=[string]     return a 'preview' url (ex: "thm") content=[string]         Return results as json with json headers (xml not implemented yet)

+If a signature is required, you must md5([yourhashkey].[querystring]) and submit it as a final parameter called skey.
+Your hash key is a shared secret available from plugins/api_core.
+The query string you hash this with must not include a leading '?', and must not include an skey parameter.

+The simplest example of a signed call is: url/plugins/api_search/?key=aBCdEf...&skey=md5("yourhaskey"."key=aBCdEf...")